Azure-Samples/ms-identity-javascript-tutorial/3-Authorization-II/1-call-api/README.md

 1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-c3s1-spa` application copied from the Azure portal.
 1. Find the key `Enter_the_Cloud_Instance_Id_Here/Enter_the_Tenant_Info_Here` and replace the existing value with `https://login.microsoftonline.com/<your-tenant-id>`.
 1. Find the key `Enter_the_Redirect_Uri_Here` and replace the existing value with the base address of the `ms-identity-javascript-tutorial-c3s1-spa` application (by default `http://localhost:3000`).

-After you configured your web API, open the `App\apiConfig.js` file.
-Then:

 1. Find the key `Enter_the_Web_Api_Uri_Here` and replace the existing value with the coordinates of your web API (by default `http://localhost:5000/api`).
 1. Find the key `Enter_the_Web_Api_Scope_Here` and replace the existing value with the scopes for your web API, like `api://e767d418-b80b-4568-9754-557f40697fc5/access_as_user`.
 You can copy this from the **Expose an API** blade of the web APIs registration.